 Permanent employees are paid a salary or an hourly wage.
 Salary employees are placed on a six-step grid according to their skills, knowledge, and education.
 Salaries are adjusted annually based on the council approved Cost of Living Allowance.

-Hourly permanent employees have a four step wage grid which is adjusted periodically based on the council agreed Cost of Living Allowance.
+Hourly permanent employees have a four-step wage grid which is adjusted periodically based on the council

 The County of Newell periodically conducts a salary review to compare our salaries to other municipalities and adjusts salaries accordingly.